Tinker-Twins/AutoDRIVE-Coopertitive-MARL/README.md

 |:------------------------------------------------------:|
 | <img src="Media/Fig12b.png" width="1500"> |

+After extensive simulation-based verification of the trained policies, they were transferred onto a physical vehicle (so as to exploit the real-world characteristics of the vehicle dynamics and tire-road interconnect), which was embedded within a true digital twin framework as depicted above (captured at 1 Hz).
+Particularly, a single physical vehicle was deployed in the loop with multiple virtual peer vehicles, which collectively embodied the multi-agent system.
+This method of augmenting the environmental elements and peer agents in the digital space was established for being resource-altruistic.
+This experiment validated the sim2real transferability of the trained MARL policies, without over-utilizing the hardware resources.
+It is worth mentioning that the digital twin framework supports incrementally deploying multiple vehicles in the real world based on the hardware resources at the disposal.
+Such incremental digital twin deployments can also ensure minimal physical damage, especially while deploying nascent MARL algorithms.

 ## SETUP

 1. [Download](https://unity.com/download) and [install](https://docs.unity3d.com/hub/manual/InstallHub.html) Unity Hub along with Unity 2021.3.9f1 (LTS) or higher.